EusDancerDev/climalab/README.md

 # climalab

-**climalab*- is a Python toolkit designed to facilitate climate data analysis and manipulation, including tools for data extraction, processing, and visualization.
+**climalab** is a Python toolkit designed to facilitate climate data analysis and manipulation, including tools for data extraction, processing, and visualization.
 It leverages external tools and standards like CDO and CDS to streamline workflows for climate-related research.

 ## Features

 - **Data Downloads**:
   - Scripts for downloading data from climate data repositories (e.g., CORDEX, EOBS, ERA5).
-- **Faulty NetCDF Detection**:
+  - Configuration-based approach for managing download parameters.
+  - Sample project structure demonstrating best practices for data analysis workflows.
+- **NetCDF Tools**:
+  - Utilities for working with netCDF files (CDO and NCO operations).
   - Tools to identify and report issues with netCDF files.
-- **Data Extraction and Conversion**:
-  - Utilities for extracting key information from netCDF files and converting between formats.
+  - Functions for extracting key information from netCDF files.
+- **Meteorological Tools**:
+  - Utilities for handling meteorological variables and data.
+  - Tools for creating weather software input files.
 - **Supplementary Analysis Tools**:
   - Additional tools for plotting, bias correction, and statistical analysis.